Milperra Community Hub

 Mirvac, in partnership with Western Sydney University (WSU), is proposing to create a well-connected, low-rise master planned community on a 19.6-hectare site formally known as ‘WSU Bankstown Village Campus’.
 Following the relocation of the Campus into its new highly accessible, vertical campus in the Bankstown CBD, the masterplan proposes to renew the site through the delivery of a diverse range of low-rise dwellings alongside community enhancements set to benefit both existing and future residents.

-In addition, in October 2023, Canterbury-Bankstown Council (Council) endorsed the adoption of the sitespecific Development Control Plan (DCP) and execution of the Voluntary Planning Agreement (VPA).
+In 2023, Council endorsed the adoption of the site specific Development Control Plan (DCP) and execution of the Voluntary Planning Agreement (VPA).
 This sets out the community benefits and contributions the project will deliver, which can be viewed here.

 1. WSU announced plans to relocate the Milperra campus to a new highly accessible, vertical campus to be built in Bankstown CBD.
 This is in line with WSU Western Growth strategy to revitalise campuses between peri-urban and CBD locations to facilitate high amenity, well-located learning environments.